Trump downplayed the white nationalist threat. Experts say it's growing.

 In Britain, the government's counter-extremism strategy released figures showing that the number of individuals flagged for risk of extremism who had right-wing ties was up 36 percent in 2017-2018 compared to the previous year.
 It was a sharp contrast to the number of people flagged for being at risk of Islamic extremism, which had declined 14 percent in the same period.

-Yet Winter said violence and threats by far-right actors in many Western countries have been largely overshadowed by fears of Islamist extremists.
+Yet Winter said violence and threats by the far right in many Western countries have been largely overshadowed by fears of Islamist extremists.

 "They only become the enemy within when they cause a problem for the mainstream or it becomes too loud to ignore," Winter said, pointing to a 2017 attack near a mosque in London that prompted condemnation by politicians.